 The total effect of the editorial and the paper's earlier charges was devastating.
 In a desperate attempt to save himself, Keough publicly attacked both Starr and Arnold Friedman, accusing them of secretly assisting the Jordan campaign and of engaging in conduct that “violates every canon of responsible journalism.”
 But it was too little, too late and on Election Day, Keough went down to a landslide defeat.

 Mitch learned some important lessons from this campaign.
 Ogulewicz now realized through what had happened to Keough that he had not misinterpreted the meaning of the attacks he himself had undergone at the hands of Starr and company.
 Even a loyal water carrier like Keough, when he counteracted Starr’s wishes, had found himself tarred and feathered in the newspapers.
 There seemed to be no loyalties or other connections that could protect you if Starr was determined to have his way.
-This realization made Mitch even more determined to press on with his reform agenda to open up local politics to public transparency.
+This realization made Mitch even more determined to press on with his reform agenda to open up local politics to greater transparency.

 1986 was the City of Springfield’s 350th birthday.
 The year long party was put on by the Mayor’s Office of Community Affairs (MOCCA).
 Everyone agreed that MOCCA and its energetic director Judith Matt had done an outstanding job in putting on a series of special events to commemorate the occasion.
 As a public official, Mitch was required to attend most of these festivities, and he was proud to represent the city and share the pride over Springfield’s achievements over the centuries.
 Yet, ironically it would be Mitch who would later look at MOCCA’s financial records, and what he would uncover would cause still another controversy to unfold.